serverless/serverless/docs/guide/creating-a-service.md

 ## Creating our service

 You can create a service based on a specific template that specifies which provider and runtime to use.
-To create a service with `nodejs` runtime running on `aws` just pass the `aws-nodejs` template to the create command:
+To create a service with a `nodejs` runtime running on `aws` just pass the `aws-nodejs` template to the create command:

 ```
 serverless create --template aws-nodejs
 ```

-This will create a service and generate `serverless.yaml`, `serverless.env.yaml` and `handler.js` files in the cwd.
+This will create a service and generate `serverless.yaml`, `serverless.env.yaml` and `handler.js` files in the current working directory.

 ## Open the service inside your editor